bloombloombloom/Bloom/src/TargetController/README.md

     tcService.resumeTargetExecution();

     /*
-     * At this point, targetState.executionState == TargetExecutionState::RUNNING, because the master target state
+     * At this point, targetState.executionState == TargetExecutionState::RUNNING, because the managed target state
      * object, which `targetState` references, will have been updated by the TargetController (as a result of the call
      * to `tcService.resumeTargetExecution()` above).
      *